Gethe/wow-ui-source/README.markdown

       * Knockbacks and Deathgrip can now be used to interrupt players that are converted by Cho'gall.

+    * Sinestra

+      * Twilight Slicer is now less likely to target two helers at once.

+      * Wrack will avoid jumping to tanks.

   * Deadmines

     * Ragezone cast by Defias Blood Wizards now only increases damage dealt,